 What are some of your favorite exercises in your home fitness routine?

-I used to strictly be a “fitness guy”.
-I even had a blog about home fitness 10 years ago.
-I didn’t have a problem going to the gym.
+Honestly, I used to strictly be a “home fitness guy”.
+Hell, I even had a blog about home fitness 10 years ago.
+It’s not that I had a problem going to the gym.
 I guess I had somewhat of a misunderstanding.

 I had a misconception about gym etiquette and the ‘task’ of going to the gym when I could just workout at home.
 It wasn’t until I actually walked into one and worked out that understood its value (more on that another day).

-I was on Youtube searching through a collection of old calisthenics/home workouts and this video by Jeff Cavalier came up.
+I was on Youtube searching through a collection of old calisthenics/home workouts and this video by Jeff Cavaliere came up.

-Jeff Cavalier is a fitness guru in Every true sense of the phrase.
-This home workout gives you everything you need for any kind of split you’re on (upper body, lower body, push-pull).
+Equally important, Jeff Cavalier is a fitness guru in Every true sense of the phrase.
+This home workout routine gives you everything you need for any kind of split you’re on (upper body, lower body, push-pull).